 Home and commercial irrigation systems are a common source of high water use.
 Watering times generally double during the summer months compared to the winter.
 Automated irrigation systems should be checked regularly to be sure they are functioning properly and have no leaks or broken sprinkler heads.
 If a sprinkler valve sticks on, it could waste an extremely large quantity of water.
 Many times the irrigation timer may not be programmed properly, which can lead to overwatering.

 If the investigation doesn’t uncover a leak, the bill spike could be connected to the meter hardware itself.
 Older meters could be miscalculating usage or newer meters may be more accurate in capturing water flow compared to previous meters.
-Throughout 2020, we have been updating meter hardware to improve water usage recordings and to support future integrations with customer facing features.
+Throughout 2020 and into 2021, we have been updating meter hardware to improve water usage recordings and to support future integrations with customer facing features.
 Please contact our office if you experience an unusually high bill, we are happy to assist customers with this matter.
 For more ways to conserve water and lower household usage, please visit our Conservation page.

 Known or unknown water leaks can waste hundreds and even thousands of gallons of water.
 It is important to routinely check your plumbing for leaky faucets, toilets, and outside taps and irrigation lines.
 If you experience a water leak on your property and/or receive a high water bill, you may apply for an adjustment to your bill once you have the completed repair invoice to provide to our office.
 For more information on leak adjustments, please contact our office via email at CustomerCare@waterga.com or visit our Leak Adjustment page.